hoverGecko/LLMSearch/README.md

 - Hosting frontend (on Cloudflare Pages)
 - General summary chatbot function
 - Recursive search (now with LLM-generated initial search queries and search suggestions)

-## Features to be implemented
-- Authorization (registration), search history
+- Authentication (login and registration)
-- Evaluations of effectiveness done by LLM
+- Evaluations of effectiveness done by LLM (In the evaluations branch)